tldr-pages/tldr/pages/linux/csplit.md

 # csplit

-> Split a file into pieces
+> Split a file into pieces.

-- Split a file at lines 5 and 23
+- Split a file at lines 5 and 23:

 `csplit {{file}} 5 23`

-- Split a file every 5 lines (-k flag necessary if not divisible by 5)
+- Split a file every 5 lines (-k flag necessary if not divisible by 5):

 `csplit -k {{file}} 5 {*}`

-- Split a file and use a given prefix for the output files
+- Split a file and use a given prefix for the output files:

 `csplit {{file}} 5 -f {{prefix}}`

-- Split a file at a line matching a regular expression
+- Split a file at a line matching a regular expression:

 `csplit {{file}} /{{regex}}/`